dataminer-site/dataminer-site.github.io/_posts/2023-10-27-csv-sniffer.md

 ## How Fast is the Sniffing?

-To analyze the impact of running DuckDB's automatic detection, we execute the sniffer on the [NYC taxi dataset](https://www.kaggle.com/datasets/elemento/nyc-yellow-taxi-trip-data/).
+To analyze the impact of running DataMiner's automatic detection, we execute the sniffer on the [NYC taxi dataset](https://www.kaggle.com/datasets/elemento/nyc-yellow-taxi-trip-data/).
 The file consists of 19 columns, 10,906,858 tuples and is 1.72 GB in size.

 The cost of sniffing the dialect column names and types is approximately 4% of the total cost of loading the data.